eminotre24/collagenMDsSupport/README.md

 ---

-Extension of a finished sim - extension is in ps, regardless of the steps.

 Extend a simulation.
 Extension in $\text{ps}$, regardless of steps parameters.*
 ```
 gmx convert-tpr -s md_1.tpr -extend 50000000 -o md_1_cont.tpr